FJRubio67/ShortCourseParamSurvival/README.md

 - To present software tools for survival analysis and a real data example.
 - To discuss other parametric, semiparametric and non parametric alternatives.

-Related R packages and code include: [HazReg](https://github.com/FJRubio67/HazReg) and [survival](https://cran.r-project.org/web/packages/survival/index.html).
+Related R packages include: [HazReg](https://github.com/FJRubio67/HazReg) and [survival](https://cran.r-project.org/web/packages/survival/index.html).

 See also [Example: no covariates](https://rpubs.com/FJRubio/PSM), and [Example: Regression](https://rpubs.com/FJRubio/PSRM).